 3. Use Proper Shaving Techniques

-The method and tools you use to shave can also play a big part in preventing folliculitis.
+The method and tools you use to shave can also play a big part in avoiding folliculitis.
 For starters, start out with clean skin and a clean tools.
-Also, do not dry shave; always use a non-drying, effective skin cleanser beforehand to prevent irritation.
 Moreover, shaving with a dull blade can irritate the skin further, so be sure to use a sharp one and never share razors with someone else.

 Additionally, make sure to shave in the same direction that your hair grows, rather than against it.
 Finally, applying a cool washcloth post-shave can help to sooth the skin and reduce irritation.